Choosing Between Saunas vs Cold Showers

 The heat helps to loosen up muscles, ease pain, and speed up the healing process.
 Using a sauna after working out also helps the body's natural cleansing process that starts when you sweat during the workout.

 One more good time to use a sauna is when it's cold outside.
-Being in the sauna in the winter feels nice because of the heat, which helps you rest and feel better overall.
+Being in the luxury home sauna in the winter feels nice because of the heat, which helps you rest and feel better overall.
 This is a great way to stay warm and fight the winter blues.

 Saunas vs Cold showers